DougDevelopz/WireZ/README.md

 ## 🔌 Websocket Graphs:

+Live system statistics that are transferred between maintained websocket server, and are receive from the websocket client (html)

 * **Lighweight** - The use of websockets are fast and reliable as data transfer is happening through sockets.
 * **Use** - It is simple to use as you only have to run an html file to view the graph live of every system component.